About Carl Jung

 About this work Jung said: “The years… when I pursued the inner images, were the most important time of my life.
 Everything else is to be derived from this.
 It began at that time, and the later details hardly matter anymore.
 My entire life consisted in elaborating what had burst forth from the unconscious and flooded me like an enigmatic stream and threatened to break me.
 That was the stuff and material for more than one life.
 Everything later was merely the outer classification, scientific elaboration, and the integration into life.
 But the numinous beginning, which contained everything, was then.”

-The San Diego Friends of Jung channel on youtube.com includes lectures by notable speakers who have presented for FOJ over the years, including Christine Downing, Edward Edinger, James Hollis, and Robert Johnson.
+The San Diego Friends of Jung channel on youtube.com includes lectures by notable speakers who have presented for FOJ over the years, including Christine Downing, Edward Edinger, James Hollis, and Robert A. Johnson.
 There are over 200 lectures in our recorded collection and we hope to add more to youtube in coming months.
 To get started listening click here.

 Other “Friends of Jung” Organizations